W.Va. Teachers Go On Strike Over State Education Bill

 "They have made this bill so ugly in the Senate, and we've been told they have support in the House," Albert told the Gazette Mail.
 "We feel that we have no other measure but to send the message that we're following this hour by hour."

-Sen. Craig Blair, a Berkeley County Republican, told the AP that the bill includes $66 million to go directly to teachers and school service workers.
+Republican state Sen. Craig Blair told the AP that the bill includes $66 million to go directly to teachers and school service workers.

 "Change is never easy in West Virginia," he said.
 "This is the right thing to do.
 At this moment in time, this is exactly the right thing to do to get a better education outcome for our students."